5minds/GDrive-Tools/README.md

     * `GoogleFiletypes.SLIDE`: Google Slides file

+The method returns the id of the created document.

 ### Move a Document

 A document can be moved from one directory to another, either inside your